Fire Weather Index Map: Check Wildfire Danger for Any Location

 1. Open the dashboard at pixelgust.com/app.

-2. Click a location on the map or enter coordinates manually.
+2. Select a location on the map, draw a polygon, or enter coordinates manually.

-3. Enable the Hazards panel — the FWI rating and danger class appear alongside flood susceptibility and soil erosion.
+3. Enable the Hazards panel to view the current FWI rating and danger class.

-5. View historical trends: Switch to Historical mode to see how fire weather conditions have changed over the past decade.
-Rising temperature and falling humidity trends indicate increasing fire risk.
+5. View historical trends: Switch to Historical mode to see the average FWI over the 2015-2025 period.

 Combining FWI with Other Data Layers